baongnhinhu/Power-BI/Introduction to Preparing and Modeling Data/README.md

 ### Step 1: Get data
 Use files are `CFO Metrics Tracker.xlsx`, `Customer List (as of FY2021).txt`, `SSBC Product Offerings.pdf`, `USD-CAD Exchange Rates.csv`, `Monthly Sales Logs/` downloaded from Udacity and can be found on Datasets/ folder on this repo.

+### Step 2: Structure, Combine, and Clean the Data
+In this step we will use Power Query to make data cleaning/pre-processing on our datasets